What to know about dental veneers

 Learn how our process makes getting dental veneers quick, easy and comfortable.

 First, your dentist will examine your teeth.
-They’ll discuss your goals and may take X-rays or impressions as needed before planning your custom care plan.
-They’ll place your veneers when once you’ve reviewed and accepted your plan.
+We’ll discuss your goals and may take X-rays or impressions as needed before planning your custom care plan.
+We’ll place your veneers when once you’ve reviewed and accepted your plan.

 How your smile is prepared depends on the type of veneers you’re getting.
 For porcelain and composite veneers, any necessary enamel will be removed to prep your teeth for your veneers.
 If you get porcelain, your impressions will be sent to the lab as well.